Stepping up to the right to protest

 A lot of noise

-It became obvious as soon as we crossed Granville at West Georgia on that morning in May, that the protest had not attracted the numbers I had expected.
+It became obvious as soon as Robert and I crossed Granville at West Georgia on that morning in May, that the protest had not attracted the numbers I had expected.
 There was maybe 200 people scattered along the sidewalk in front of the TD Bank building.
 The organizers walked among the crowd trying to encourage individuals to form two lines to allow those not wishing to participate to pass through.
 This had short-lived success.

-As the crowd grew we were moved out of our lines and grouped around the entrance of the TD Bank where the speakers finally started offering their view points.
+As the crowd grew, we were moved out of our lines and grouped around the entrance of the TD Bank where the speakers finally started offering their view points.
 It was difficult to hear what was being said over the chanting and drumming.
-I left Robert to stand alone while I walked to the front of the group to see if there was any sign of the crowd being moved into walking mode but found instead more shouted speeches.
+I left Robert while I walked to the front of the group to see if there was any sign of the crowd being moved into walking mode but found instead more shouted speeches.
 I began to wonder if the organizers had decided not to march to the other banks.